 We present a reflection-on-action system supporting students' reflection and self-assessment after a tabletop brainstorming learning activity.
 Open Learner Models (OLMs) were core to the reflection task, to scaffold student's self-assessment of egalitarian contribution; and group interaction from ideas sparked from each other.
 We present multiple OLMs to the group generated from logs automatically captured from the collaborative activity.
 Our work advances the understanding of OLMs for brainstorm reflection, and the benefit of multiple OLM representations. © 2014 Springer International Publishing Switzerland.

-Martinez-Maldonado, R, Clayphan, A, Ackad, C & Kay, J 2014, 'Multi-touch technology in a higher-education classroom: Lessons in-the-wild', Proceedings of the 26th Australian Computer-Human Interaction Conference, OzCHI 2014, 26th Australian Computer-Human Interaction Conference, OzCHI 2014, pp. 220-229.View/Download from: UTS OPUS or Publisher's site
+Martinez-Maldonado, R, Clayphan, A, Ackad, C & Kay, J 2014, 'Multi-touch technology in a higher-education classroom: Lessons in-the-wild', Proceedings of the 26th Australian Computer-Human Interaction Conference, OzCHI 2014, 26th Australian Computer-Human Interaction Conference, OzCHI 2014, pp. 220-229.View/Download from: Publisher's site

 Copyright 2014 ACM.
 Inspired by the promise of tabletops for collaborative learning, and building on the many tabletop lab studies, and a few in-the-wild tabletop classrooms, we designed the first semester-long use of a multi-tabletop classroom for two university subjects, with 105 and 40 students respectively.
 Surprisingly, we found that with just three applications, designed to meet emerging teaching goals, we could support diverse classroom activities.
 Our technology also featured key minimalist functions that proved effective in enhancing the teacher's management of the class.
 This points to a research agenda for the applications and functionalities needed to make tabletop classrooms a reality.
 This paper describes the design process we followed to deploy multi-touch technology as a classroom ecology and the lessons learnt from the semester-long use in two authentic university courses.

-Martinez-Maldonado, R, Clayphan, A, Yacef, K & Kay, J 2014, 'Towards providing notifications to enhance teacher's awareness in the classroom', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Intelligent Tutoring Systems, pp. 510-515.View/Download from: UTS OPUS or Publisher's site
+Martinez-Maldonado, R, Clayphan, A, Yacef, K & Kay, J 2014, 'Towards providing notifications to enhance teacher's awareness in the classroom', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Intelligent Tutoring Systems, pp. 510-515.View/Download from: Publisher's site

 Students often need prompt feedback to make the best from the learning activities.
 Within classrooms, being aware of students' achievements and weaknesses can help teachers decide how to time feedback.
 However, they usually cannot easily assess student's progress.
 We present an approach to generate automated notifications that can enhance teacher's awareness in runtime.
 This paper formulates the theoretical framing and describes the technological infrastructure of a system that can help teachers orchestrate learning activities and monitor small groups in a multi-tabletop classroom.
 We define the design guidelines underpinning our system, which include: i) generating notifications from teacher-designed or AI-based sources; ii) enhancing teacher's awareness in the orchestration loop; iii) presenting both positive and negative notifications; iv) allowing teachers to tune the system; and v) providing a private teacher's user interface.
 Our approach aims to guide research on ways to generate notifications that can help teachers drive their attention and provide relevant feedback for small group learning activities in the classroom. © 2014 Springer International Publishing Switzerland.